 More About My Practice

-I work with adults in individual therapy, and occasionally lead therapy groups and work with couples.
+I work with adults in individual therapy and work with couples.
 My theoretical approach is integrative.
 I draw from a variety of approaches, wiht a focus on Cognitive Behavioral (CBT), Psychodynamic, Mindfulness, Acceptance and Commitment, and Dialectical Behavioral therapies.

 I specialize in evaluating and working with clients dealing with a wide range of issues, such as trauma, interpersonal problems (romantic relationships, family, friends, coworkers, etc.), depression, anxiety, life changes, and stress.
 I provide the two therapies that research has shown to be the most effective for treating Posttraumatic Stress Disorder (PTSD): Cognitive Processing Therapy (CPT) and Prolonged Exposure therapy (PE).